Who ruined the High Line…?

 Taking advantage of the High Line’s location, above the street, through blocks left much as they were in the mid-20th Century, planners landscaped a trail.

-That trail led through history, keeping a refreshing distance apart form urban congestion and noise.
+That trail led through history but kept a refreshing distance above the nearby urban congestion and noise.

 But danger already lurked as ugly, inappropriate buildings began blocking views — and sun.